Skaruts/tdm_fm_packer/README.md

 fmpak.py <fm_path> <options>
 ```

 Run `fmpak.py` with the path to your fm.
-If you're invoking `fmpak.py` from inside the FM folder, you can use a `.` for *"current directory"*, like this:
+If you're invoking `fmpak.py` from inside the FM directory, you can use a `.` for *"current directory"*:
 ```
 fmpak.py .
 ```
 The path can be absolute, or relative to the current directory.

-On Windows you can also add the location of this script to your system PATH, so you can run it from any FM folder.
-I don't quite know how this works on Mac and Linux.

-The script will abort if it doesn't detect `darkmod.txt` in the folder you run it from, so make sure you run it from inside an FM folder.
+The script will abort if it doesn't detect `darkmod.txt` in the directory you run it from, so make sure you run it from inside a valid FM directory.

 You can view help information using `-h` or `--help`:
 ```